tukasa0001/TownOfHost/README-EN.md

 1.If killed by Impostors, they prevent the kill and belong to team Impostors.<br>
 2.If killed by Sheriff, they prevent the kill and belong to team Crewmate.<br>
 3.If killed by Neutral, they prevent the kill and belong to the Neutral team.<br>
-4.If expelled, they die with the victory condition same as before.<br>
+4.If exiled, they die with the victory condition same as before.<br>
 5.If killed with special abilities of Impostors (except for Vampire), they die with the victory condition same as before.<br>

 #### Settings